 - Click OK.
 The product keys that are available in the Software registry hive should be listed.

 Note that Windows.old folder would automatically deleted by Windows after 28-30 days after upgrading to Windows 10.
-It’s better you get the Product keys well in advance from the Windows.old directory.
+You should get the Product keys well in advance from the Windows.old directory.

 Hope the above tools helped you retrieve your Windows product keys from the hard drive of your unbootable Windows installation.

 One small request: If you liked this post, please share this?One "tiny" share from you would seriously help a lot with the growth of this blog.
 Some great suggestions:

 - Share it to your favorite blog + Facebook, Reddit

 - Tweet it!